rhiaro/aseedoncesown/index.md

 "Please tell me you haven't all escaped from somewhere else you're supposed to be."

-There was a non-too-reassuring babble of sounds from the group, some laughtedr, some partly formed words, and a series of rapid excited emotes aimed at Elanqo across the overstory from the handful of older ones who knew how to broadcast on the high net.
+There was a non-too-reassuring babble of sounds from the group, some laughter, some partly formed words, and a series of rapid excited emotes aimed at Elanqo across the overstory from the handful of older ones who knew how to broadcast on the high net.
 The group who were currently operating the pulveriser were fixated on their task, and another cluster stood nearby, clearly expecting to take the next shift.

 Elanqo decided they'd just let this play out.
 They would have time to check back here over the course of the day, and hopefully anyone who was supposed to be supervising the plumules would find them doing something apparently useful and leave them to it.